sjcpf/sjcpf-poc/README.md

 # SJCPF POC

 A simple public access web app for the St. Joseph County parks foundation.
+<br><br>
+The current build on Main is visible at https://poc.exploresjcparks.org/home

 ## Technologies used:
 1. Vite